eliza-m/CrossSpeciesWorkflow/README.md

 Many features in this devevelopment branch are not yet implemented and won't work properly ::exclamation::

 Currently there are 3 main modules that deal with:
-* Structural related predictors (secondary structure, relative solvent accesibility and intrinsical disorder regions predictions)
+* A. Structural related predictors (secondary structure, relative solvent accesibility and intrinsical disorder regions predictions)
-* Glycosylaytion predictors
+* B. Phosphorylation preditors
-* Phosphorylation
+* C. Glycosylaytion predictors

 # Prediction Modules - Installation and Usage